kristopolous/bash-org-tools/README.md

 Bash.org is basically the aphorisms of the internet and as far as I'm concerned it has languished.

-This is a scrape of bash.org taken on March 1, 2013.
+This is a scrape, database, and fortune file of bash.org taken on March 1, 2013.
 It has all the approved quotes - the removed quotes in txt format.

 Each quote is a result of a `links -dump` command and has the following format: